duvalcyril/Claude4Garmin/README.md

 ## What's coming

 See [ROADMAP.md](ROADMAP.md) for the full list.
 The main planned additions are:

-**HR time-in-zones** — Zone breakdown per activity (Z1–Z5 minutes) so Claude can analyse aerobic vs. anaerobic distribution and flag if easy runs are drifting out of Zone 2.

 **Race predictions & Cycling FTP** — Garmin's estimated race times (5k–marathon) and functional threshold power for deeper performance context.